FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/04_publish_subscribe.rst

           )
           return asyncio.sleep(2)

-If you want to send larger Files you can use :class:'fastastiot.helpers.redis_helper.RedisHelper'.
+If you want to send larger Files you can use :class:`fastiot.helpers.redis_helper.RedisHelper`
+.
-As an example for an implementation of :class:'fastastiot.helpers.redis_helper.RedisHelper' you can use :class:'fastiot_sample_services.redis_producer.redis_producer_module.ExampleRedisProducerService'
+As an example for an implementation of :class:`fastiot.helpers.redis_helper.RedisHelper` you can use :class:`fastiot_sample_services.redis_producer.redis_producer_module.ExampleRedisProducerService`

 Request and Reply